jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 }
 ```
 And the last thing to consider before writing a test: all UI Objects of our application are initialized at once.
-We can do it in the setup method that runs before all tests with just a single line of code.
+We can do it with just a single line of code in the setup method that runs before all tests.

 _Note: in other frameworks we have to call `initElements()` for each Page Object._ <br/>
 <br/><br/><br/>